icelandico/geodev_site/src/lib/content/blog/circular-progress-component-in-react.md

 ---
-templateKey: blog-post
-title: Circular Progress component in React
+category: React
+date: 2024-07-21 20:05:00+00:00
+description: Create a custom progress component with SVG for better control and performance.
+  Learn how to build a circular progress indicator for file downloads, package usage, data loading, and more.
+Enhance your skills and gain full access to modify and extend your component.
+featuredimage: ''
 slug: Circular Progress component in React
-date: 2024-07-21T20:05:00.000Z
-featuredimage: ""
-category: React
 tag:
 - components
 - react
+templateKey: blog-post
+title: Circular Progress component in React
 ---

 A common component we see in applications is a component that displays progress, progress.
 This can be:
 - downloading files,
 - package usage,